-For all sawyers that use vertical wood cutting band saws (such as Delta, Grizzly, etc.) using 1/8" though 3/4" wide bands the gullet function is a little more forgiving because you are hand feeding, not power feeding.
-The gullet functions of these bands are 3000 to 4000 S.F.P.M.
+For all sawyers that use vertical wood cutting band saws (such as Delta, Grizzly, etc.) using 1/8" though 3/4" wide blades the gullet function is a little more forgiving because you are hand feeding, not power feeding.
+The gullet functions of these blades are 3000 to 4000 S.F.P.M.
 To figure your band saw's surface feet per minute, please see the formula at the bottom of page 4.
 If you only know your band saw wheels shaft speed use the following formula:

-Wheel diameter x 3.1416 ÷ 12 x your shaft R.P.M. = S.F.P.M.
+Wheel diameter x 3.1416 $\div$ 12 x your shaft R.P.M. = S.F.P.M.

-NEW PATENTED URETHANE BAND SAWS TIRES FOR ALL VERTICAL SAWS AND URETHANE V-BELTS FOR BAND RESAWS & BAND MILLS - 5 TIMES THE LIFE OF CONVENTIONAL RUBBER.
+PATENTED URETHANE BAND SAWS TIRES FOR ALL VERTICAL SAWS AND URETHANE V-BELTS FOR BAND RESAWS & BAND MILLS - 5 TIMES THE LIFE OF CONVENTIONAL RUBBER.

-IMPORTANT: SPECIAL PRICING ON TIMBER WOLF[®] BAND MILL BLADES.
-Please see page 20 for pricing web page-www.suffolkmachinery.com
+IMPORTANT: SPECIAL PRICING ON TIMBER WOLF® BAND MILL BLADES.
+Please see page 20 for pricing